 7. If you don’t feel good around your doctor, you shouldn’t be there (this applies to about everything we do and everyone we meet, not just for doctors).
 You're entitled to ask for a second opinion.

-Your Note Doesn't Have to be Pretty, But Usefull
+Your Note Doesn't Have to be Pretty, But Useful

 Don't Leave Anything Behind!

 8. Make sure you understand everything the doctor says.
-If there’s a certain approach or anything else you don't understand why they chose, feel free to ask!
+If there’s something you don't understand feel free to ask!
 Get an explanation for everything, you don’t want to make another appointment on another day just to get an explanation for something you didn’t ask, and you definitely don't want to leave the office confused.

 9. Ask the doctor to write everything down.
 Do not expect to remember everything they say, especially things they say you should do after the appointment.
 What isn’t written down won’t happen!
 That’s what a printer is for, and in case something isn't printed, they even have a pen that they shouldn't be afraid (or lazy) to use.